A Leading Sub-GHz Wireless Mesh Network in a Module

 Industrial Grade Quality

-The performance is also adapted to meet the reliability standards of industrial applications.
+The performance is also adapted to meet the strict reliability standards of industrial applications.
 For instance, frequency hopping with TSCH helps to find the noiseless channels and the 700m range in urban environments translates to coverage in large industrial sites with good margins.
 Additionally, RIIM has support for RS485 meaning the radio module can more easily support protocols such as Modbus.

 Advanced Security